Nominated Member of Parliament: Background

 NMPs have made contributions to Singapore's political landscape.
 In 1996, the Maintenance of Parents Act became the first public Act originating from a private member's bill initiated by an NMP, Walter Woon.
 During parliamentary debates, NMPs have also offered critical views on Government policies.
 The scheme was declared a success by the prime minister in 2009, and NMPs were made a permanent feature of Parliament – before this change, Parliament had to resolve within six months of every election whether NMPs should be appointed.

+As with regular elected Members of Parliament of Singapore, NMPs are also entitled to an annual salaries, albeit lower, as they are paid 15% of that amount.
+As of the 8 September 2026's amendment, the annual salary was $38,900, a $10,000 increase from the previous.

 Nominated Member of Parliament scheme

 Implementation

 A Nominated Member of Parliament (NMP) is a Member of Parliament (MP) who is not elected, but chosen by a committee of MPs.
 Introducing the NMP scheme was a progression of the plan by the Government, the first step of which was the introduction of the Non-constituency Member of Parliament (NCMP) scheme, to increase the number of non-government MPs to enable "alternative views to be expressed and dissenting voices to be heard".

 During a debate in Parliament on 29 and 30 November 1989, the First Deputy Prime Minister Goh Chok Tong set out the Government's reasons for implementing the scheme.
 The NMP scheme was a move to provide more opportunities for Singaporeans to participate in politics.
 It was a "privilege" extended to Singaporeans who could make valuable contributions to public policy but for good reasons did not desire to enter politics and look after constituencies.
 Women were mentioned as an example of people who might be more willing to become NMPs, as many have to handle their families and careers and therefore do not have much spare time.